awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [InstagramSimpleOAuth ★82](https://github.com/rbaumbach/InstagramSimpleOAuth) - A quick and simple way to authenticate an Instagram user in your iPhone or iPad app.
 * [DropboxSimpleOAuth ★42](https://github.com/rbaumbach/DropboxSimpleOAuth) - A quick and simple way to authenticate a Dropbox user in your iPhone or iPad app.
 * [BoxSimpleOAuth ★15](https://github.com/rbaumbach/BoxSimpleOAuth) - A quick and simple way to authenticate a Box user in your iPhone or iPad app.
-* [InstagramLogin ★17](https://github.com/AnderGoig/InstagramLogin) - A simple way to authenticate Instagram accounts on iOS. :large_orange_diamond:
+* [InstagramLogin ★18](https://github.com/AnderGoig/InstagramLogin) - A simple way to authenticate Instagram accounts on iOS. :large_orange_diamond:
 * [ReCaptcha ★38](https://github.com/fjcaetano/ReCaptcha) - [In]visible ReCaptcha for iOS. :large_orange_diamond:
+* [LinkedInSignIn ★9](https://github.com/serhii-londar/LinkedInSignIn) - Simple view controller to login and retrieve access token from LinkedIn. :large_orange_diamond:

 ## Bridging
 * [RubyMotion](http://www.rubymotion.com/) - RubyMotion is a revolutionary toolchain that lets you quickly develop and test native iOS and macOS applications for iPhone, iPad and Mac, all using the Ruby language.